 Applicants are asked to submit an electronic copy of their unofficial transcripts as part of the Supplemental Application to the Department of Chemistry and Biochemistry.
 The department will use the unofficial transcripts for their review.
-Official transcripts must be sent to the Graduate College for evaluation for you to be eligible for admission.
+Official transcripts must be sent to Graduate Education for evaluation for you to be eligible for admission.
 Do NOT mail your official transcript or ANY documents to the Department.

 Where do I send official documents?